How to Calculate Mode by Group in R (With Examples)

 }

-Suppose we have the following data frame in R that shows the points scored by basketball players on various teams:
+Suppose we have the following data frame in R that shows the points scored by basketball players across two different teams, A and B. We aim to find the most frequent point total for each team independently.

 #define data frama